jordan-brough/buffering_logger/README.md

 BufferingLogger.
 To disable the warning you can pass `warn_log_tags: false` to `BufferingLogger::Railtie.install()`.

+## Log format

+By default BufferingLogger sets the log formatter as `ActiveSupport::Logger::SimpleFormatter`.
+With buffered logs you generally only need things like the process id and timestamp logged once instead of on every line.
+If you would like to disable this replacement you can pass `simple_formatter: false` to `BufferingLogger::Railtie.install()` and then BufferingLogger will use whatever formatter you've specified via `config.log_formatter` in your Rails config.

 ## How BufferingLogger helps log tools

 When a single "event" is composed of multiple log lines you want your log tools